OpenGov/ephemeral.run/README.md

 ephemeral.run is an open-source project created by [@OpenGov](https://github.com/OpenGov) and [@infracloudio](https://github.com/infracloudio) to provide development teams with full application environments for every PR – before merging!

-On 14 October 2020 we introduced ephemeral.run at a [CNCF community webinar](https://www.cncf.io/webinars/ephemeral-run-a-full-application-environment-for-every-pr-before-you-merge-to-master/).
-The slides can be viewed [here](https://docs.google.com/presentation/d/1qxDG2AnNu6od_H-og0tK7NKSw9PkFWco8ONdZCZGcS0/edit?usp=sharing).
-A link to the recording is forthcoming.
+On 14 October 2020 we introduced ephemeral.run at a CNCF community webinar.
+The slides and recording can be viewed [here](https://www.cncf.io/webinars/ephemeral-run-a-full-application-environment-for-every-pr-before-you-merge-to-master/).

 ## Getting Started